TEACHING IN ITALIAN AND ENGLISH – ROME OR MILAN CAMPUS ❯

-Projects that change the world.
+Projects that transform the world.

 Qualification:

-First Level Academic Diploma, equivalent to a Bachelor’s degree
+First-Level Academic Diploma, equivalent to a Bachelor’s Degree

 Duration: